lmparppei/BeatPlugins/README.md

 ### Lines

 **PLEASE NOTE:** You can't just make changes to the line string objects.
 Every change to the screenplay has to go through the parser, which means using `Beat.addString`, `Beat.replaceRange` etc. to change the document and then parsing your changes.
+Just read values and never change them.

 Lines array contains all the lines in the script as objects.
 A line object contains multiple values, including but not limited to:

 `line.string` —	string content
 `line.position` — starting index of line
 `line.textRange` — range of the line `{ location: ..., range: ... }`
-`line.range` — full location and length INCLUDING line break `line.typeAsString()` — "Heading" / "Action" / "Dialogue" / "Parenthetical" etc.
+`line.range` — full location and length INCLUDING line break
+`line.typeAsString()` — "Heading" / "Action" / "Dialogue" / "Parenthetical" etc.
 `line.isTitlePage()` — true/false
 `line.isInvisible()` — true/false